NCALC 2026 Spring Meeting

 |

-Dinner Social Outings: Our dinner outings are designed to give our participants opportunities for informal networking and fellowship while enjoying some of Charlotte's favorite restaurants.
+Dinner Socials: Our dinner socials are designed to give our participants opportunities for informal networking and fellowship while enjoying local favorite restaurants.

-On Friday evening, participants will gather at 6:30 pm for a welcome reception and dinner at the Fairfield Inn Charlotte Uptown.
+On Friday evening, participants will gather at 6:30 pm for a welcome reception and dinner on the patio at the Doubletree by Hilton New Bern Riverfront.

 On Saturday evening, participants will meet at preselected restaurants and join their assigned groups at 6:30 pm for informal Dutch Treat dinner outings.
 These outings provide an excellent opportunity for further networking and fellowship among our participants.
-(Please do not sign up unless you are actually planning to participate.)
+(We need to have registrations for all participants to assure we have reserved adequate space at the restaurants.
+Please do not sign up unless you are actually planning to participate.)
+Our restaurant selections are easily walkable from our hotels in historic downtown New Bern.
 Reservations are being made for:

-Planning Your Visit to Charlotte: For ideas on things to do while you are in Charlotte, check out this website: https://www.tripadvisor.com/Attractions-g49022-Activities-Charlotte_North_Carolina.html .
+Planning Your Visit to New Bern: For ideas on things to do while you are in New Bern, check out this website: https://visitnewbern.com/